- Beyond Restoration

-4 Questions to Ask When Evaluating Cracked Teeth
+4 Questions To Ask When Evaluating Cracked Teeth

-By John Carson on June 29, 2016 | 2 commentsSo what do you do or recommend when your patient has a cracked tooth?
-If you are like me, there is no “one” answer as the answer depends on many factors.
+What do you do or recommend when your patient has a cracked tooth?
+If you are like me, there’s no “one” answer because the answer depends on many factors.

 In this article, I will outline some key factors to consider when evaluating your cases and trying to come to a solid recommendation for your patients that fits their particular situation.